meshplay/meshplay/install/playground/readme.md

 ### Renewing SSL certificate for playground.
 (When cert manager is not used and certificates are generated manually)
 NOTE: Make sure to renew certificates before they expire

-- Run sudo certbot certonly --manual --preferred-challenges http -d playground.meshery.io and press 2 to renew the certificates.
+- Run sudo certbot certonly --manual --preferred-challenges http -d playground.meshplay.io and press 2 to renew the certificates.
-- New certs will be stored at /etc/letsencrypt/live/playground.meshery.io/fullchain.pem and /etc/letsencrypt/live/playground.meshery.io/privkey.pem
+- New certs will be stored at /etc/letsencrypt/live/playground.meshplay.io/fullchain.pem and /etc/letsencrypt/live/playground.meshplay.io/privkey.pem
-- Delete the previous secrets named tls-secret or tls-meshery-secret(check the name in the Ingress resource) and delete the the secret with `nginx-ingress-default-server-tls` in the name in meshery namespace
+- Delete the previous secrets named tls-secret or tls-meshplay-secret(check the name in the Ingress resource) and delete the the secret with `nginx-ingress-default-server-tls` in the name in meshplay namespace
-- Run `kubectl create secret tls tls-secret --cert=/etc/letsencrypt/live/playground.meshery.io/fullchain.pem --key=/etc/letsencrypt/live/playground.meshery.io/privkey.pem`  and `kubectl create secret tls nginx-ingress-default-server-tls --cert=/etc/letsencrypt/live/playground.meshery.io/fullchain.pem --key=/etc/letsencrypt/live/playground.meshery.io/privkey.pem`
+- Run `kubectl create secret tls tls-secret --cert=/etc/letsencrypt/live/playground.meshplay.io/fullchain.pem --key=/etc/letsencrypt/live/playground.meshplay.io/privkey.pem`  and `kubectl create secret tls nginx-ingress-default-server-tls --cert=/etc/letsencrypt/live/playground.meshplay.io/fullchain.pem --key=/etc/letsencrypt/live/playground.meshplay.io/privkey.pem`
 - Delete the ingress pod so that it can restart and use the newly configured secrets.